 - Get great references through positive networking

-Be sure to take note of your supervisor’s and your manager’s names – and try to leave a good impression with them even if the job ends on less than kind terms (two weeks notice preferably and no revenge pranks – getting blacklisted will not reflect well after your next interview).
-With a bad background already in tow, you need to focus on making great impressions with every interaction with people.
-Especially the people in higher positions (in work or life in general) – they can be great keys to improved networking and better opportunities.
+Be sure to take note of every single one of your supervisor’s and your manager’s names – and try to leave a good impression with them – even if the job ends on less than kind terms (two weeks notice preferably and no revenge pranks – getting blacklisted will not reflect well after your next interview).
+With a bad background already in tow, you need to focus on making great impressions with every interaction you have.
+Especially with the people in higher positions (in work or life in general) – they can be great keys to improved networking and better opportunities.
 Managers and small business owners are often incredibly connected to the local business scene – so when you prove yourself as a serious asset they will be far more likely to recommend you in the future.

 Peace and love